-All low-level concerns will be recorded in writing.
+All low-level concerns will be recorded in writing and logged in CONFIDE.
 In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.